 Common Oxbridge Questions

-A shortlist of the most frequently asked questions on applying to study at an Oxbridge university.
+A shortlist of the most frequently asked questions on applying to study at Oxford or Cambridge.
 For more information about applying at undergraduate or postgraduate level, arrange a free consultation in London or Manchester today.

 Conditional offers at A-level range between A*A*A and AAA depending on the subject.
 Students of the International Baccalaureate are usually required to achieve a level of performance of 38–40 points.